 This presentation contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-All statements contained in this presentation that do not relate to matters of historical fact should be considered forwardlooking statements, including without limitation statements regarding our anticipated financial results and effective tax rate used for non-GAAP adjustment purposes.
-In this context, forward-looking statements often address expected future business and financial performance and financial condition, and often contain words such as "expect," "interior," "plan," "believe," "seek," "see," "will, "target," "and financial respirations or negatives of these words.
+All statements contained in this presentation that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding our anticipated financial results and effective tax rate used for non-GAAP adjustment purposes.
+In this context, forward-looking statements often address expected future business and financial condition, and often contain words such as "expect," "anticipate," "intend," "plan," "believe," "seek," "see," "will," "would," "target," "forecast," "may," "could," "likely," "anticipate," "project," "goal," "objective," similar expressions, and variations or negatives of these words.